 Students may substitute some of the THFM 7980 Readings for Preliminary Exam hours taken during the third year of study with additional graduate coursework in the Department of Theatre and Film or in other departments/units.
 Reasons for taking additional course work are varied, but might include the offering of a class in the department that was not available during the first two years of course work, or the offering of a class in another unit pertinent to the student’s area of dissertation research.
-Students should consult with his/her permanent advisor and the Graduate Coordinator to determine if this is a viable option.
+Students should consult with their permanent advisor and the Graduate Coordinator to determine if this is a viable option.
 The total number of credit hours taken during either term during the third year of study for students receiving a tuition scholarship may not exceed 8.
 Students following this option must understand that taking additional coursework during the third year does not relieve them of the responsibility of completely the Preliminary Exam and Prospectus processes in a timely manner as outlined below.

 D. CREDIT HOUR BREAKDOWN:

 30 hours – MA

 18 hours – Dissertation

 A. Assembling a Committee: No later than the middle of the first term of the second year of study, the student should submit the names of the proposed advisor and committee to the Graduate Coordinator and Departmental Chair for approval.
 The majority of the committee must consist of members of the Theatre and Film faculty who hold the Ph.D.
 The committee shall consist of a minimum of two persons in addition to the advisor.
 All committee members must have graduate faculty status in the Department of Theatre and Film.
 The student is responsible for ascertaining each faculty member’s willingness and eligibility to serve on the committee.
 This advisor and committee will, at minimum, take the student through the Qualifying Examination and Specialized Portfolio processes and potentially through to the defense of the dissertation.